DavidCradock/X/README.md

 - Add padding to vector classes
 - Create CResourceTexture2DAtlas class, copy from CResourceTexture2DAnimation then modify to include images of any size and allow spacing inbetween each image.
 - Change CResourceTexture2DAnimation to CResourceTexture2DAtlas
+- Remove CResourceTexture2D and add CResourceTexture2DFromFile and CResourceTexture2DFromImage